BhattSoham/RISCV-HDP/week3/README.md

 ## PROJECT OVERVIEW ##

 Improving obstacle awareness for people with impairments is critical for increasing their independence and safety when navigating their surroundings.
-An infrared sensor can help identify barriers in real-time while delivering information to the user.
+An infrared sensor can help identify barriers in real time while delivering information to the user.
 Integrating these systems into wearable gadgets or mobility aids allows people with impairments to notice and respond to challenges more efficiently, resulting in more freedom and trust in their everyday activities.

 ## KEY COMPONENTS ##